amenhany/react-tv-list/README.md

 ### 4. Serve the frontend through the backend

-Open `/server/app.js` and uncomment the commented lines and imports.
+Open `/server/app.js` and uncomment the commented lines and imports, and comment the `secure` field in the cookie object.

 ---